 Government assurances the drug produced the desired immune response and caused no significant side effects were hardly convincing without published scientific data describing the findings.

-The World Health Organization said all vaccine candidates should go through full stages of testing before being rolled out.
+The World Health Organization said all vaccine candidates should undergo full testing stages before being rolled out.

 There are established practices and there are guidelines out, WHO spokesman Christian Lindmeier said Tuesday.

 Between finding or having a clue of maybe having a vaccine that works, and having gone through all the stages, is a big difference.

 Offering an unsafe compound to medical workers on the front lines of the outbreak could make things worse, Georgetown’s Gostin said, adding: What if the vaccine started killing them or making them very ill?